 We will leave the main road to discover the least frequented Berber villages in the High Atlas Range and join the gem diggers in quest of Amethyst, Tourmaline.
 With their help we will be able to find our own gems.
 Our itinerary crosses Tizi n’Tichka pass at 7460 ft. on the southern side of the Atlas.

 Arrival in Ouarzazate, a large oasis at the edge of the desert.

 Day 3: ROCK ART OF OUADI DRAA Morocco

 Our way will follow the first part of the Ouadi (river) Draa.
-This important river and its floods have created a long strip of vegetation with a continuous of palm grove hiding vegetable gardens that go south following the river for hundred miles in the desert, a long unique oasis with millions of date palm trees.
+This important river and its floods have created a long strip of vegetation with a continuous of palm grove hiding vegetables gardens that go south following the river for hundreds of miles in the desert, a long unique oasis with millions of date palm trees.

 After we reach Iriki dry Salt Lake and a site where each of us will be able to find their own fossils.

 Day 5 THE OASIS TRAIL Morocco

 On the road again, to cross a region of spectacular scenery, rocks, mountains and large oasis.

 We will live the road to discover how, for centuries, the water is shared between the different gardens in the palm grove.
 An ancient water hourglass still mark the time of irrigation for each garden.

 Walk in the oasis to discover this green miracle surrounded by an arid environment.